Pritham13/AirZoneComfort/README.md

    - Read temperature and humidity data from BMP180 and DHT11 sensors.
    - Collect real-time data including current time, humidity, and temperature.
    - Display the collected data on the OLED screen.
+   - This Runs on Core 0 of the ESP32
 ### 2. Data Transmission
    - ESP32 sets up a WebSocket server.
    - Laptop (client) connects to the WebSocket server.
    - ESP32 sends temperature and humidity data to the laptop through the WebSocket connection.
+   - This runs on Core 1 of the ESP32

 ### 3. Machine Learning Model
    - Laptop receives temperature and humidity data from ESP32.